🎼 Vienna, the city of waltz. Beautiful and elegant. You see everywhere it used to be an imperial capital.

 Christmas in Vienna

 I am one of those persons that loves Christmas very much and visits markets every year.
-The Christmas Markets in Vienna are my favorite from all the markets I ever saw.
+The Christmas Markets in Austria are my favorite from all the markets I ever saw.

 1. The Christmas atmosphere compliments the charm of the city.
 Walking on the Viennese streets in the center, I saw decorations & lights everywhere.
 As well, one could hear music everywhere.
 Mostly classical music, but I remember Christmas songs, blues and jazz notes.
 Quite magical.